Therapy for Children and Young Adults with Special Needs

-Specialised therapy for children with a diagnosis or a delay
+Specialised therapy for people 0-18 years with a diagnosis or a delay

 in the areas of language, social and cognitive skills, anxiety and behaviour.

 Therapy and assessments can be conducted remotely via Zoom from the comfort of your own home , or in your home, school, or the therapist's clinic.

 Therapy services and fees

 We offer a range of therapy support from young babies to adults.